CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Documentation must be understandable.
 This also means that they have to be tailored to the target group.
 Reports to the management level have different requirements than technical documentation for administrators.
 * Documentation must be up to date.
 It must be determined who cares for them.
 They must be labeled and filed so that they can be found quickly if necessary.
 There must be information about creation date, version, sources and authors.
 Outdated documents must be immediately taken out of circulation and archived.
 * There should be a defined procedure for introducing, assessing and, if necessary, taking account of proposed changes (including the preparation of new documents).
-* In addition to the rapid transfer of information to authorized persons, on the other hand, the confidentiality of internal organizational details must be ensured.
+* In addition to the rapid transfer of information to authorized persons, on the other hand, the confidentiality of internal organization details must be ensured.
 Confidential contents must be classified as such and the documents must be securely stored and processed.
 When managing a multitude of security-relevant documents, document management can be helpful.

 Documentation does not always have to be in paper form.
 The documentation medium can be selected as needed.
 The documentation may include overview diagrams (eg, network map), short session logs (eg, annual management meeting to discuss the security strategy), handwritten notes, or software tools (eg, to document the security plan).